Liam-Deacon/phaseshifts/docs/included/about_the_code.rst

           ``.bul`` files.
 This is included as part of the `phsh.py` module, however the file extension is important (needs ``.inp``, ``.pmin``, ``.bul``, or ``.bmin``) and error checking is limited.
-There are also plans to include a validator to check the files for malformatted input at some point in the future.
+There are also plans to include a validator to check the files for mal-formatted input at some point in the future.